 If the light bulb does not light up at all, follow this troubleshooting procedure:

-- Check the light bulb first.
-It may have burned out.
-Replace the bulb.
+- Check the light bulb first to see if it has burned out.
+If so, replace the bulb.

-- Check the socket tab in the center of the socket.
-You may have to pull up on it in order for it to make contact with the bulb.
+- Check the metal socket tab in the bottom center of the socket.
+If it has become flattened, you may have to bend it back up slightly in order for it to make contact with the bulb.

 - Check the connections at the switch and make sure that they are tight.
 Be sure that the power is off to the circuit that you are working on.

-- Check the connections on the switch to make sure they are all tight.
-Remove the switch from the circuit and test between the wires with an ohm meter.
-Toggle the switch and see if it changes values on the ohm meter.
-If not, replace the switch.
+- With the power shut off, check the wire connections on the switch to make sure they are all tight.
+Remove the switch from the circuit and test between the wires with a continuity tester or with an ohm meter.

-- Check the wires to the socket.
-If they are loose or have a burnt appearance, replace the socket
+- Check the wires to the light bulb socket.
+If they are loose or have a burnt appearance, replace the socket.

 Recessed light fixtures: infiltration energy loss.
 ASHRAE Journal.
 (1994) 36(6), 82-90.